Last Updated on

 Facebook may honestly be out to protect its users, but there will still be some smart advertisers whose ads will slip through FB ads vetting unit.

-Some of other ads Facebook says it won’t approve include:
+Some of the other ads Facebook says it won’t approve include:

 Misleading or False Content

 “Ads, landing pages, and business practices must not contain deceptive, false, or misleading content, including deceptive claims, offers, or methods.”